brgskngn/IVRIG/README.md

 - Many verbs have more than one meaning.
 This program uses what I consider the 'main' or most common meaning but depending on the verb it allows up to two alternate translations.
 For example, the main translation of 'rinna' is 'flow' but 'run' is also accepted.

 New in version 2.0:
 - The program can now create a chronicle file that keeps track of when you practiced and how many points you got.
+To activate this, open the Ivrig file you want to use in a text editor and follow the instructions in the beginning of the file.
 - Sometimes multiple Swedish verbs have the same meaning in English.
 For example, both "falla" and "dimpa" mean "to fall".
 The program now gives you a hint which verb is meant if it presents you with the English form.
 - Added some more verbs
 - Added some more alternate English translations for certain verbs